 The West of England Combined Authority is working with our partners across the region to support people to choose walking and cycling for short journeys.
-You can find out about how we are investing in infrastructure across the region to make walking and cycling safer, more accessible and more convenient here, and discover some of the support, routes and tips already available to help you walk and cycle around the West of England below.
+Find out about how we are investing in infrastructure across the region to make walking and cycling safer, more accessible and more convenient, and discover some of the support, routes and tips already available to help you walk and cycle around the West of England below.

 Even if it’s a small trip to the shops, walking leaves you feeling energised and you’ll save money on petrol.
 You’ll love the journey in the open air.

-With lot of community support, training and funding schemes available, the pedal power of this gentle form of exercise really helps your brain unwind.
+With lots of community support, training and funding schemes available, the pedal power of this gentle form of exercise really helps your brain unwind.

 As a Headteacher, I was required to be in school every day during Lockdown.
 I had been in the habit of driving the 6-mile journey to and from work.
 My usual opportunities for exercise were curtailed due to lockdown: the gym closed, dancing classes were cancelled.
 The e-bike gave me an opportunity to get my daily exercise by cycling to work.
 I have saved money on petrol, increased my fitness and have benefitted from the fresh air and the ‘switch-off’ time that cycling affords, which has supported good mental health during an exceptionally stressful time.